Public Health Development Standard

 Request to City Council

 It is critical the City of Eugene move forward in its development and adoption of Public Health Development Standards to protect public Health.
 In October 2023, the Eugene City Council unanimously directed staff to develop Public Health Development Standards to protect public health based on the previous negative experiences of the community with polluter JH Baxter, a wood preserving facility that contaminated nearby homes with dioxins (a powerful carcinogen).
 When approved, staff stated a goal of presenting a policy to Council in the summer of 2024.
-Since that time there have been additional developments of concern to the Bethel community; including the completed construction of a gas station on Barger across the street from families' homes, and new proposals for a biofuels distribution facility and the development of a Westgate Industrial Park, which would develop twenty seven I-3 Heavy Industrial lots adjacent to homes.
+Since that time there have been additional developments of concern to the Bethel community; including the completed construction of a gas station on Barger across the street from families homes and new proposals for a Biofuels distribution facility and the development of a Westgate Industrial Park, which would develop twenty seven I-3 Heavy Industrial lots adjacent to homes.
 It is critical that Council move to adopt a Public Health Development Standard Policy as soon as possible to prevent the potential negative public health impacts from the development of these facilities without public health standards being in place.

 Background

 All people have the right to breathe clean air where they live, learn and play.
-To correct past patterns of environmental harm and chronic health disparities from exposure to industrial air pollution, it is the responsibility of Eugene City Government to identify sensitive sites adjacent or near to lands zoned or proposed to be developed for industrial manufacturing use prior to application approval.
+To correct past patterns of environmental harm and chronic health disparities from exposure to industrial air pollution, it is the responsibility of Eugene City Government to identify sensitive sites adjacent or near to lands zoned or proposed to be developed for industrial manufacturing prior to application approval.

 Eugene has pledged “No more J.H.
 Baxters!”

-Under OAR 660-009-0020-0025, state law requires cities and counties to designate lands for industrial and other employment uses.
+Under OAR 660-009-0020-0025, state law requires cities and counties mustdesignate lands for industrial and other employment uses.
 These OARs contain language that encourages cities and counties to strive for “compatibility” between industrial uses and non-industrial uses, and identify strategies for mitigation for instances of incompatibility, such as: transition areas, design criteria, district designation, and limiting of non-essential uses.

-Safeguards within the Public Health Development Standards zone shall separate pollution from sensitive sites by adopting the following criteria for industry within ¼ mile of sensitive sites:
+Safeguards within the Public Health Development Standards zone separate pollution from sensitive sites by adopting the following criteria for industry within ¼ mile of sensitive sites:

 If adopted, this policy has the opportunity to ensure that Eugene grows its economy responsibly, without placing an undue burden on our most vulnerable community members, while also helping to alleviate conflicts associated with industrial zoning.
 This will, in turn, make industrial development more predictable for companies and communities alike.